atscott/angular/TYPED_ROUTER_CONTEXT.md

 ### Runtime Initialization

-To support features like `fullPath`, the route tree undergoes an initialization step.
+To support features like `fullPath` and `id`, the route tree undergoes an initialization step.
 When `provideRouter` is called, it traverses the entire route tree, establishes the parent-child relationships, and calls an internal `init()` method on each `RouteBuilder` instance.
-This `init()` method is responsible for calculating the `fullPath` based on the parent's path.
+This `init()` method is responsible for calculating the `fullPath` and `id` based on the parent's properties.
 This deferred initialization ensures that all properties are correctly configured before the router starts its first navigation.

 ### Example of Manual Map Definition